furhan-dev/portfolio/README.md

-# Welcome to Furhan's Porfolio
+# Welcome to my porfolio

-> :warning: My porfolio is a work in progress but can be found live at [furhan.dev](https://furhan.dev)
+> :warning:  This project is currently a work in progress but can be found live at [furhan.dev](https://furhan.dev)

 ## Features
 - [x] Create project cards